valaisu/3D-chess/README.md

 sudo apt install libvulkan-dev sudo apt install vulkan-validationlayers-dev spirv-tools
 ```
+If these don't work, check the tutorial website linked earlier for alternatives

 **Make**: For compiling the program make is needed, ubuntu should have it by default.
 To check, you can run
 ```